iamsahara/medpass/README.md

 ## Nice-to-haves

+future of app:

-1- Role-based dashboards for specialists and patients.
+1-Role-Based Dashboards: Develop dedicated dashboards for specialists and patients to enhance user experience and accessibility.

-2-Advanced search filters for specialists (e.g., location, ratings).
-3-Appointment history for family doctors.
-4-Quick statistics for users dashboard (e.g.,number of appointment, status of appointments) 5-building users profile more efficient
+2-Advanced Search Filters: Implement filters such as ratings to improve the discoverability of specialists.

+3-Appointment History for Family Doctors: Create a detailed and user-friendly dashboard for family doctors to view the status and results of past appointments.

+4-Quick Statistics for User Dashboards: Add functional statistics to display key metrics like the total number of appointments and their statuses.